Back to articles

-The odd thing about the modern Analysts, Linguists and Positivists schools of philosophy pointing fingers at the Phenomenologists, Existentialists and Thomists, each accusing the other of quasi-philosophizing is that it is by way of analogy they're like the Fascists and Marxists of the last century both claiming victory in the world of ideas when in fact, coercion, the last resort of brutes, was all they ever had and their most commonly shared value.
-What the above two philosophic camps share on the other hand is their revolt against reason.
-We live in the Age of the Irrational, this era was given birth in academic philosophy.
-They took a beautiful shining ancient city and burned it nearly to the ground, and they did it for no other reason than that platonic supernaturalism (i.e., Catholicism, Marxism, Rule Utilitarianism, Equalitarianism, Existentialism, Hegelism and other philosophies), would survive into the next millennium; that faith would be saved from the onslaught of reason.
+The odd thing about the modern Analysts, Linguists and Positivists schools of philosophy pointing fingers at the Phenomenologists, Existentialists and Thomists, each accusing the other of quasi-philosophizing, is that, by way of analogy, they are like the Fascists and Marxists of the last century both claiming victory in the world of ideas when in fact, coercion, the last resort of brutes, was all they ever had and their most commonly shared value, see Hitler and Stalin and Liberal Fascism.
+What Philosophical Analysism shared with Continental Philosophy on the other hand is their revolt against reason.
+We live in The Age of the Irrational, this era was given birth in academic philosophy.
+They took a beautiful shining ancient city and burned it nearly to the ground, and they did it for no other reason than that platonic supernaturalism (i.e., Catholicism, Marxism, Rule Utilitarianism, Egalitarianism, Existentialism, Hegelism and other philosophies), would survive into the next millennium; that faith would be saved from the onslaught of reason and science.
+It should be called The Age of Innovation, the world exploding in, health, wealth, and new facts, but no, the elites, the clerisy, the intellectuals, the artists, politicians and unionists, spreading the lazy lies, the modern myth, that there is nothing but exploitation, imperialism, poverty, starvation and hopelessness: all a complete and utter falsehood easily refutable.
+In the West intellectuals love to have a media presence by advocating novel and often radical solutions – utopian coercive events – for the betterment of society, especially in the cause of using the state apparatus for forcing its citizens to do what they wouldn’t voluntarily do, for forcing other nations to reform and especially for silencing their critics who they refer to as haters, Nazis, racists, white supremacists, anti-Semitic, deplorables, cultists, feeble-minded and so forth.
+These enlightened communicators live parasitically off the working class, serve the political class and are so ignoble as to not even realize it.

 As a student in a philosophy class, arguing in defense of Aristotle's classic, Either/Or, (doing so at a ground level of human-perception – that middle place that we occupy – or life on earth in the human mammal), there was this reaction: the professor frustrated with my "naive grandiose arguments" jumped to the chalkboard and began scribbling Russellian mathematical formulas which apparently refuted induction - who knows - no one understood it.
 When this Linguistic Analyst professor was done, he quite furiously said: "Can we get on with it?"

-Not surprising to me, he was also an avid Marxist at the time, although he's since become a social-democrat after the fall of the wall, but the point is, he used the Analysts' revolt against reason to free himself of any moral obligation to individual liberty and economic/intellectual independence, so that he was free to believe in what he wanted, in this case, the fairytale religion of Marxism.*
+Not surprising to me, he was also an avid neo-Marxist at the time, although he's since become a social-democrat after the fall of the wall, but the point is, he used the Analysts' revolt against reason to liberate himself of any individual moral obligation to peoples' freedom, liberty and economic/intellectual independence, so that he was open to believe in what he wanted, in this case, the fairytale religion of Marxism.
+Any one who has read Stephen Kotkin knows that Stalin was not some "college dictator gone wild" but a religious fundamentalist not unlike Lenin, Trotsky, Bukharin and all the original Bolsheviks as well as the Mensheviks who so foolishly assisted the consolidation of political power before they were all annihilated by it.

 Henri Bergson, Alfred North Whitehead and other supernaturalists exaggerate the gulf between the knower and known.
-They want to distance themselves from the objective world we can see to the hidden platonic world of the superduper magical one.
-No occult order, whether Whitehead's wonderland, a sort of Thomistic-Aristotelean-Platonic prime-mover metaphysical creator or Bergson's passionate creative Catholic type of, `let's do spliff' transcendental energy, Elan Vital, is needed to express this fact: life is in constant process, perceived in a steady succession of conscious states often directly connected to the really-real, which is also in an evolving organic state of which we are apart.
+They want to distance themselves from the objective world we can see with reason and science with the hidden platonic world of the superduper magical one.
+No occult order, whether Whitehead's wonderland, a sort of Thomistic-Aristotelean-Platonic prime-mover metaphysical creator or Bergson's passionate creative Catholic type of, 'let's do spliff' transcendental energy, Elan Vital, is needed to express this fact: life is in constant process, perceived in a steady succession of conscious states often directly connected to the really-real, which is also in an evolving organic state of which we are apart.
+See also, Platonic Apologetics.

-Aristotle was raised a sort of Catholic adopting the mathematics and universals of his master, Plato.
-As he grew he expunged his supernatural platonic spirits, and gradually, through an organic process, became a sort of Protestant more likely to embrace empiricism and biology.
+Aristotle was raised a sort of a Catholic adopting the mathematics and universals of his master, Plato.
+As he grew he expunged his supernatural platonics, and gradually, through an organic process, became a sort of Protestant more likely to embrace empiricism and biology.
 Two things are essential to understand in his regard.
-The master never lost his influence on the student and the supernatural was never fully rejected, but he worked his way through his long life to the scientific viewpoint, general knowledge of the world and morality based on reason.
+The master never lost his influence on the student, and the supernatural was never fully rejected, but he worked his way through his long life to the objective viewpoint, general knowledge of the world and morality based on reason.
 That's a good head start that academic philosophy has wasted for centuries.

 We can get from inside to the outside with focused choices; we can make an attempt at objectivity in logical, sometimes quick, order.
 We don’t need intuition to have immediacy or direct apprehension of reality.
-How we get from inside to outside while avoiding total subjectivity, egocentricity, solipsism and other pitfalls is explained in Atheism Scepticism and Philosophy.
-Primarily it is a focused awareness of the facts, looking at them in a sedate even-handed manner and allowing the evidence to logically fall into place before drawing conclusions.
+How we get from inside to outside while avoiding total subjectivity, egocentricity, solipsism and other pitfalls is explained in my many articles.
+Primarily it is a focused awareness of the facts, looking at them in a sedate even-handed manner, and allowing the evidence to logically fall into place before drawing conclusions.
 It's judicial.
-It's also a sincere willingness to be refuted and corrected.
-Eat crow, it's a mental health food.
+However, facts as well as being empirical things are also stubborn: no matter how strong our subjective slants may be, facts cannot be dismissed.
+So a desire to be objective must be a sincere willingness to be refuted and corrected.
+Eat Crow, it is a mental health food.

 Reason is the judge which uses all the tools at its disposal and whatever is evidentiary.
 Objectivity is a worthwhile (even if unattainable), philosophic goal.
 Reason draws through to inescapable conclusions.
 Tentative truth is more than possible and how we've come this great distance - even if it has been torturously slow.